ceph-volume lvm prepare --bluestore --data /dev/sdv Running command: sudo vgcreate --force --yes ceph-b2f1b9b9-eecc-4c17-8b92-cfa60b31c121 # use uuidgen to create an ID, use this for all ceph nodes in your cluster /dev/sdv stderr: Name contains invalid character, valid set includes: [a-zA-Z0-9.-_+].

 Perhaps the use of SafeConfigParser requires a value for inline_comment_prefixes?

-#1 Updated by Alfredo Deza over 3 years ago
+#1 Updated by Alfredo Deza about 5 years ago

 - Project changed from Ceph to ceph-volume